svin24/svin24.github.io/content/blog/Commercial-forks-of-FOSS-projects.md

 values and philosophy of free software among this community is very low.
-It is then of little surprise that we see abuse of free software from this community, namely in the recent (and illegal) commercial forks of a popular FOSS streaming platform called [OBS Studio] by companies like TikTok, StreamLabs, and StreamElements.
+It is then of little surprise that we see abuse of free software from this community, namely in the recent (and illegal) commercial forks of a popular FOSS streaming platform called [OBS Studio] by companies like TikTok and StreamElements.

 [OBS Studio]: https://obsproject.com